JackEdwardLyons/adventure-in-my-veins-blog/content/posts/markdown-test-file.md

   Meghan Kahnle shows us how to design a life around passion, purpose and people.
 ---
-> I am a world traveler, trained graphic designer, painter, rock climber, and passionate community-oriented person.
+I am a world traveler, trained graphic designer, painter, rock climber, and passionate community-oriented person.
 The goal of my work is to magically combine all of those things.
 I also want to thank those communities and people who make my life so full and diverse by giving back to them.
 Those who breathe love, support, and the pay-it-forward mentality are the backbone of my purpose. – Meghan Kahnle

-I really do admire Meg’s passion and believe in her mission:

-To be able to find purpose, build relationships within the community and spend one’s time pursuing creative projects that blend seamlessly around the mountains sounds like a pretty damn good way to live life if you ask me.

-And best of all, Meg’s art is focused on giving back to the climbing community and the beautiful mountain landscapes which provide her with so much joy in life.
+Meg's mission can be summed up as follows: To be able to find purpose, build relationships within the community and spend one’s time pursuing creative projects that blend seamlessly around the mountains.
+Best of all, Meg’s art is focused on giving back to the climbing community and the beautiful mountain landscapes which provide her with so much joy in life.

-Find out in this interview how Meg experiments with art and follows her heart in order to design a Digital Dirtbag life that keeps her healthy, happy and on track to achieving her life goals.
+In this interview you'll learn how Meg experiments with art and follows her heart to design a Digital Dirtbag life that keeps her healthy, happy and on track to achieving her life goals.

 ![Meg in her element at Smith Rock](/images/uploads/meghan-001.jpeg "Meg in her element at Smith Rock")